exercism/python/exercises/concept/ghost-gobble-arcade-game/.docs/instructions.md

 ## 3. Define if Pac-Man loses

-Define the `lose()` function that takes two parameters (_if Pac-Man has a power pellet active_ and _if Pac-Man is touching a ghost_) and returns a boolean value if Pac-Man loses.
+Define the `lose()` function that takes two parameters (_if Pac-Man has a power pellet active_ and _if Pac-Man is touching a ghost_) and returns a Boolean value if Pac-Man loses.
  The function should return `True` if Pac-Man is touching a ghost and does not have a power pellet active.

 ```python